Policymaker Spotlight: Nury Martinez

 While she has spent significant time focusing on her district, she has also prioritized agenda items that benefit all of LA.
 For one, her “Green New Deal” would aid many communities that suffer from air, water, and land pollution.

-Moreover, President Martinez boasts an impressive track record, which includes:
+To add on, President Martinez boasts an impressive track record, which includes:

 - leading the effort to raise the minimum wage to $15 an hour in LA,